MarconiLab/training-courses/gis/animal-health/master-course/src/dissolving-poly.md

 levels are provinces further divided into regions.
 You want a shapefile of these provinces but you only have for now a shapefile of the regions.

+If in your "regions" shapefile, the attribute table contains the province name for each region feature (see table below), then you can dissolve/merge the polygons by attribute (in our case "province").

 | province | region |
 |----------|--------|